akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/file-and-resource-directives/index.rst

 FileAndResourceDirectives
 =========================

-Like the :ref:`RouteDirectives` the ``FileAndResourceDirectives`` are somewhat special in spray's routing DSL.
+Like the :ref:`RouteDirectives` the ``FileAndResourceDirectives`` are somewhat special in akka-http's routing DSL.
 Contrary to all other directives they do not produce instances of type ``Directive[L <: HList]`` but rather "plain" routes of type ``Route``.
 The reason is that they are not meant for wrapping an inner route (like most other directives, as intermediate-level